 Overview

 Nebuly uses two distinct authentication mechanisms depending on the type of access.
 End-user authentication is handled through your enterprise identity provider (Google, Microsoft, Okta or built-in basic autnetication).
 Users log into the Nebuly UI via SSO or basic authentication.
 Ingestion authentication uses API keys.
-Any service sending data (interactions, traces) to Nebuly must include a project API key in every request:Roles and permissions
+Any service sending data (interactions, traces) to Nebuly must include a project API key in every request:Default admin user on first startup

 |---|---|